NoShadiah/utube-clone/README.md

-This is my first read me
+This is a youtube clone project
-its just a test of jupyter notebook testing how to pull and push changes made or questions answered